To upgrade a Release 22.6 or earlier NSP cluster

 100 |

 Copy each configured parameter line from the previous nsp-config.yml file and use the line to overwrite the same line in the new file, if applicable.
-The following parameters are not present in the new nsp-config.yml file, and are not to be merged:
+The following parameters are not present in the new nsp-config.yml file, and are not to be merged: Note: The peer_address value that you specify must match the advertisedAddress value in the configuration of the peer cluster and have the same format; if one value is a hostname, the other must also be a hostname.

 Note: You must maintain the structure of the new file, as any new configuration options for the new release must remain.
 Note: You must replace each configuration line entirely, and must preserve the leading spaces in each line.
 Note: If NSP application-log forwarding to NSP Elasticsearch is enabled, special configuration is required.